algolia/algolia-react-boilerplate/README.md

 It is all defined and adjusted in `config/demoGuideConfig` and is self described.

-<h3 style="font-family='Helvetica'; font-size=15px; font-weight=bold; color=grey;"> 🧱 Rules Applied Mode</h3>
+<h3 style="font-family='Helvetica'; font-size=15px; font-weight=bold; color=grey;"> 🧱 Algolia Explain</h3>

-In order to turn on this feature, go to `config/demoGuideConfig` and set `shouldShowAppliedRulesSwitcher` to true.

-If turn to true you will find this feature in the Demo Guide panel.
+You will find this feature in the Demo Guide panel, toggle it on to activate it.
-Switch on, you will find at the bottom of your screen information about the rules that are applied live while you are browsing the app.
-Switch off, no information will be disclosed.
-You can change description of the rules directly in the dashboard under the rule description input.

-You might notice `config/appliedRulesConfig` file, please ignore it.
+It will provide information about the rules currently being applied, the facet ordering applied, and any other behind the scenes information being returned by the API.

 <h3 style="font-family='Helvetica'; font-size=15px; font-weight=bold; color=grey;"> 👀 Languages</h3>